About Richard Sandoval

 Growing up in Mexico City, Richard Sandoval would join his grandmother in the kitchen and gather around her large table with family to enjoy lively Mexican feasts prepared from scratch.

-From his grandmother, he learned to respect fresh, authentic, ingredients and to create the vibrant flavors that turned family dinners into celebrated events.
-Meanwhile, his restaurateur father – owner of Madeiras in Acapulco and Villa Fiore also in Acapulco –imparted lessons in service and restaurant management.
+From his grandmother, he learned to respect fresh, authentic, ingredients and create the vibrant flavors that turned family dinners into celebrated events.
+Meanwhile, his restaurateur father - owner of Madeiras in Acapulco and Villa Fiore also in Acapulco - imparted lessons in service and restaurant management.

-During the past 15 years Sandoval’s career as a chef and restaurateur has evolved to include serving as a culinary consultant, television personality, cookbook author and brand ambassador.
-Richard Sandoval Restaurants (RSR) is now a leading international restaurant group with over 35 concepts spanning Arizona, California, Colorado, Florida, Nevada, New York, Virginia and Washington, D.C., as well as in Dubai, Mexico, Qatar and Serbia.
-Restaurant Hospitality recently named Richard Sandoval Restaurant’s as one of the “25 Coolest Multi-concept Companies.”
+During the past 18 years, Sandoval's career as a chef and restaurateur has evolved to include serving as a culinary consultant, television personality, cookbook author and brand ambassador.
+Richard Sandoval Restaurants (RSR) is now a leading international restaurant group with over 40 concepts spanning Arizona, California, Colorado, Florida, Nevada, New York, Virginia and Washington, D.C., as well as in Dubai, Hong Kong, Mexico, Tokyo, Qatar and Serbia.
+Restaurant Hospitality recently named Richard Sandoval Restaurants as one of the "25 Coolest Multi-concept Companies."

 Sandoval has developed menus for American Airlines First Class cabin, as well as many of the world's leading hotels.
 He is equally passionate about tequila and has curated one of the largest collections in North America and the Middle East and aspires to educate diners on their quality and diversity.
 A frequent participant at international food and wine festivals, Sandoval's recent television appearances include competing on the fifth season of Bravo's "Top Chef Masters."

 When not cooking, Sandoval is passionate about training the chefs of the future.
-He supports their growth on the Board of Trustees at his alma mater, the Culinary Institute of America.
-For his work, he has been awarded Mexico’s National Toque d’Oro 2003, Bon Appétit Restaurateur of the Year 2006 and Cordon d’Or Restaurateur of the Year 2012.
-Last year, Market Watch named him “On Premise Player of the Year 2013.”
+He supports their growth on the Board of Trustees at his alma mater, the Culinary Institute of America and has recently received an honorary doctorate from Johnson and Wales.
+For his work, he has been awarded Mexico's National Toque d'Oro 2003, Bon Appétit Restaurateur of the Year 2006 and Cordon d'Or Restaurateur of the Year 2012.
+In 2013, Market Watch named him "On Premise Player of the Year," and in 2015, he was awarded an honorary Doctor of Culinary Arts and Food Service Management from Johnson & Wales University in Denver, Colorado.

 - 2013 – Toro Latin Gastrobar named “Best Restaurant in Serbia” by Tripadvisor